zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 Here are the problems I ran into when attempting to install the beta:

-* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the `clinfo` tool (by one that has much less functionality!).
+* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the `clinfo` tool (by one that has much less functionality).
 Instead it should depend on `clinfo | amdgpu-pro-clinfo`.
 * `amdgpu-pro-clinfo` in turn depends on `amdgpu-pro-libopencl1`.
 That library is superfluous as the libOpenCL library it contains is part of the the common OpenCL infrastructure.
 Instead it should depend on the Ubuntu-provided `ocl-icd-libopencl1`.
 * `amdgpu-pro-computing` depends on `amdgpu-pro-libopencl-dev`, which conflicts with `ocl-icd-opencl-dev` as it replaces the `libOpenCL.so` symlink.
 It shouldn't do this as that file is part of the common OpenCL infrastructure.
-AMD should change the dependency to 'ocl-icd-opencl-dev | amdgpu-pro-libopencl-dev', or leave out the `amdgpu-pro-libopencl-dev` altogether (for reasons explained above).
+AMD should change the dependency to `ocl-icd-opencl-dev | amdgpu-pro-libopencl-dev`, or leave out the `amdgpu-pro-libopencl-dev` altogether (for reasons explained above).
 * Moreover, `amdgpu-pro-computing` shouldn't depend on the `-dev` library but rather on the *runtime* library `ocl-icl-libopencl1`, as the `-dev` is only needed when *compiling* OpenCL applications.